 This is my personal blog where I blog about privacy, issues in psychology that are of interest to me, and pretty much whatever's on my mind.

 If you are looking for privacy news, you'll find it at the "mother ship," PogoWasRight.org.
-And if you're looking for more on medical or health privacy news and issues, check out my other site, PHIprivacy.net.
+And if you're looking for even more on medical or health privacy breaches, see the Healthcare section of my other site, DataBreaches.net.